wp-plugins/thin-out-revisions/readme.txt

 == Changelog ==

+= 1.3.1 - July 17, 2013 =
+* Following latest changes in WP 3.6.
+* No improper warnings on records other than pages and posts (WP 3.6).

 = 1.3 - Jun 2, 2013 =
 * WordPress 3.6 compliant.
 WP 3.6 users have to upgrade to this version.
 Also WP 3.5 users can use this version.